maia-s/sdl3-sys-rs/README.md

 # sdl3-sys

-(I'm currently on vacation until the end of August)

 This is a work in progress of the "new" sdl3-sys for Rust!
 The bindings themselves will be in the sdl3-sys crate in the sdl3-sys dir, but currently that's mostly empty as I'm working on finishing the generator, in sdl3-sys-gen.